juanmanzanero/juanmanzanero/README.md

 ### Hi there 👋

 I am Juan Manzanero, from Talavera de la Reina (Spain).
-The Github template for this intro tells me now its time to put now an emoji-bullet list that highlights what I am good at, so here it goes:
+Apparently now its time to put an emoji-bullet list that highlights what I am good at, so here it goes:

  📌 Based in Germany <br />
  🎓 PhD. in aerospace engineering<br />